mehcode/config-rs/README.md

 See the [documentation](https://docs.rs/config) or [examples](https://github.com/mehcode/config-rs/tree/master/examples) for
 more usage information.

+## MSRV

+We currently support Rust 1.46.0 and newer.

 ## License

 config-rs is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).